 Some of the most delicious desserts include “drunken pears in wine”, “pastéis de Belém”, custard type of pastries, "pão de ló", a type of sponge cake, "ovos moles de Aveiro", sweets made of egg yolk and sugar and the "pastel de feijão", a cake made of almond.

-A long held custom in restaurants is to put aperitifs on the table, which, unlike in other countries, are not complimentary, and if you drink them you have to pay for them.
-If you don’t want to try them, the best thing is to ask for them to be taken away.
+A long-held custom in restaurants is to put aperitifs on the table, which, unlike in other countries, are not complimentary, and if you drink them you have to pay for them.
+If you don’t want them them, we recommend you ask the waiter to take them away.

-One of the liveliest areas, with the greatest number of restaurants, is the Rossio Square.
-In its surrounding streets you can find restaurants of all sorts.
+One of the liveliest areas, with the greatest number of restaurants, is Rossio Square.
+In its surrounding streets, you can find restaurants of all sorts.

-If you want to dine listening to fados (as the saying goes, if you go to Lisbon and don’t eat while listening to fados at least once, you lose the essence of the Portuguese soul), you’ll find many fado restaurants in Alfama and Bairro Alto.
+If you want to dine listening to Fados (as the saying goes, if you go to Lisbon and don’t eat while listening to Fados at least once, you’ll miss discovering the country’s essence), you’ll find many Fado restaurants in Alfama and Bairro Alto.